TKanX/grade-analyzer/backend/docs/API.md

   {
     "timeFormat": "12h",
     "dateFormat": "MM-DD-YYYY",
-    "theme": "system"
+    "theme": "system",
+    "goals": {
+      "gpa": 4.0,
+      "weightedGPA": 4.0
     }
+  }
   ```

   > **Note:** The new settings to update.
-Fields are optional. `timeFormat` can be "12h" or "24h", `dateFormat` can be "MM-DD-YYYY" or "DD-MM-YYYY" or "YYYY-MM-DD", and `theme` can be "light", "dark", or "system".
+Fields are optional. `timeFormat` can be "12h" or "24h", `dateFormat` can be "MM-DD-YYYY" or "DD-MM-YYYY" or "YYYY-MM-DD", `theme` can be "light", "dark", or "system", and `goals` is an object with `gpa` and `weightedGPA` fields.

 - **Response**: